NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	* * *   NCPolyGroebner    * * *
 	* * * * * * * * * * * * * * * *
 	* Monomial order : x <<  inv[x] << inv[1 - x]
-	* Reduce and normalize initial basis
+	* Reduce and normalize initial set
-	> Initial basis could not be reduced
+	> Initial set could not be reduced
 	* Computing initial set of obstructions
 	> MAJOR Iteration 1, 6 polys in the basis, 6 obstructions
-	* Cleaning up basis.
+	* Cleaning up...
-	* Found Groebner basis with 6 relations
+	* Found Groebner basis with 6 polynomials
 	* * * * * * * * * * * * * * * *

 and results in the rules: